litian96/FedProx/README.md

 ## Run on real federated datasets
-(1) Specify a GPU id if you want to use GPUs:
+(1) Specify a GPU id if needed:

 ```
 export CUDA_VISIBLE_DEVICES=available_gpu_id
 ```
-Otherwise just run to CPUs [might be slow if testing on non-convex Neural Network models]:
+Otherwise just run to CPUs [might be slow if testing on Neural Network models]:

 ```
 export CUDA_VISIBLE_DEVICES=
 ```

 (2) Run on one dataset.
-First, modify the `run_fedavg.sh` and `run_fedprox.sh` scripts, specify the corresponding model to that dataset (choose from `flearn/models/$DATASET/$MODEL.py` and use `$MODEL` as the model name), specify a log file name, and configure all other parameters such as learning rate (we report all the hyper-parameters in the appendix of the paper):
+First, modify the `run_fedavg.sh` and `run_fedprox.sh` scripts, specify the corresponding model of that dataset (choose from `flearn/models/$DATASET/$MODEL.py` and use `$MODEL` as the model name), specify a log file name, and configure all other parameters such as learning rate (see all hyper-parameters values in the appendix of the paper).

 For example, for all the synthetic data: